 Upon change of control, as defined by the Note, at Michaelson's option, the obligations may be assumed, on the terms and conditions in this Note, through an assignment and assumption agreement, or the Company may prepay all of the then outstanding principal and unpaid interest under this Note in full at the optional 120% prepayment amount.
 This provision creates an embedded derivative in accordance with FASB ASC 815, Derivatives and Hedging.
 As such it is required to be bifurcated and accounted for separately from the Note.
 However, the Company has determined that the fair value of the embedded derivative is immaterial to the consolidated financial statements.
-Debt issuance costs is being netted against the principal balance of the debt.
+Debt issuance costs are netted against the principal balance of the debt.

-As per an amendment to the Note dated April 1, 2016, the conversion price was increased from \$3.37 to \$3.54 and the number of shares issuable upon conversion decreased from 890,207 at December 31,2015 to 889,830 at April 1, 2016.
-The Company is evaluating the impact, if any, resulting from this modification.
+As per an amendment to the Note dated April 1, 2016, the conversion price was increased from \$3.37 to \$3.54 and the number of shares issuable upon conversion decreased from 890,207 at December 31, 2015 to 889,830 at April 1, 2016.
+The Company has determined that changes resulting from this modification were immaterial to the consolidated financial statements.